1. Introduction To This Page

 24. How Every Chiropractor Can Qualify as an Expert Witness in Clinical Biomechanics

-ACS has developed a document that throughly explains how any chiropractor can successfully argue that he or she is a courtroom expert in clinical biomechanics.
+ACS has developed a document that thoroughly explains how any chiropractor can successfully argue that he or she is a courtroom expert in clinical biomechanics.
 Click here to read the document, and click here and here for the supporting documents.
-Dr. Immerman has knowledge regarding this matter since he has qualifed has an expert in clinical biomechanics in Arizona Superior Courts 63 times in the past 12 years.
+Dr. Immerman has knowledge regarding this matter since he has qualified has an expert in clinical biomechanics in Arizona Superior Courts 63 times in the past 12 years.
 Click here for his testimony list and here for his CV.